openstack/training-guides/doc/upstream-training/source/01-release-cycle.rst

 Implementation : freezes
 ========================

-.. class:: colleft
+.. rst-class:: colleft

-- Feature freeze
+* Feature proposal freeze

-  - new features will not be accepted, only fixes
+  * not even proposals for features will be accepted

-- Feature proposal freeze
+  * focus on bug-fixing

-  - not even proposals for features will be accepted
+* Feature freeze

-  - read: focus on bug-fixing
+  * new features will not be accepted, only fixes

-- String freeze
+* String freeze

-  - all externally visible strings must be frozen
+  * all externally visible strings must be frozen
-  - this helps the translation and documentation program
+  * this helps the translation and documentation program

-.. class:: colright
+.. rst-class:: colright

 .. image:: ./_assets/01-01-release.png

 ----

 Release Candidates
 ==================

-.. class:: colleft
+.. rst-class:: colleft

 - After the last milestone
 - file bugs about everything you find